apache/incubator-brooklyn/docs/dev/wishlist.md

 ## Features

+* REST API for deploying, viewing, and managing, including application definitions in JSON/XML (and support for dependent configuration)
 * Bind to existing entities on restart
-* Extract data from entities that are being stopped, to restore on restart
+* Extract data from entities that are being stopped, to restore on restart (could extend MySQL example to do this)
 * Windows:  support running from windows (untested); work on installation _to_ Windows servers